Chaudhry Musa Elahi

-Chaudhry Musa Elahi (چوہدری موسٰی الٰہی) is a Pakistani politician who is Member of the Provincial Assembly of Punjab, in office since 25 April 2024.
+Chaudhry Musa Elahi (چوہدری موسٰی الٰہی) is a Pakistani politician who is member of the Provincial Assembly of Punjab, in office since 25 April 2024.

 Political career

 Elahi was elected to the Provincial Assembly of Punjab from Constituency PP-32 Gujrat-VI as a Pakistan Muslim League (Q) candidate in the 2024 Pakistani by-elections.
-He received 63,536 votes while runner up candidate Pervaiz Elahi of Pakistan Tehreek-e-Insaf (PTI) and Sunni Ittehad Council (SIC) alliance received 18,327 votes.
+He received 63,536 votes while runner up candidate and his uncle Pervaiz Elahi, of Pakistan Tehreek-e-Insaf (PTI) and Sunni Ittehad Council (SIC) alliance received 18,327 votes.
 PTI alleged of rigging in the constituency.
 Qaisara Elahi, wife of Pervaiz Elahi, expressed her disbelief in media statements, stating that she "could never expect such a shameful act of rigging by her own brother."